kragen/derctuo/retro-teletext.md

 the analog domain.
 Per-character color would, I think, have been a poor tradeoff, but maybe per-line color would have been adequate.

+A light pen would have needed only about microsecond resolution to identify a given letter on the display, but it isn't entirely clear how it would go about transmitting this information over a regular phone line.
+If there was a way to feed it the front and back porches from the NTSC signal, there might be some hope, but otherwise it seems like whatever internal timing reference it had would drift hopelessly.
+(This was before the quartz watch revolution.)
+Encoding its position in a pair of audible tones would not be unreasonable.
+Nowadays, of course, the whole prospect is hopeless with LCD panels.
+A tone-generating mouse, however, would be entirely usable.

 You could probably build something like this today with an ATMega328 (about 20 times the speed of a Nova but with only 8 KiB of RAM) and the Arduino TVout library for a group of five displays.
 You could use